karthickkumarsm/Habit-Tracker/README.md

 * Has Heatmaps and calender to track your streaks
 * Allows you to delete and edit your habits from the existing list
 * Allows you to create a new habit cardlist

+* New Feature Added : Notification Feature added just to remind you to track your habit record everyday

 ## 🚀 About Me